Sniblasta/Sniblasta/README.md

 - Currently Working on:
 - I'm Studying **[C++ , Java , SQL, PHP , Pygame]**
 - My future plans: Making A Game, Working In Passionate Projects and Drinking Coffee
-- I'm into Gaming, Anime and Developing
+- I'm into Gaming, Anime and Dev